Guest post by Aderonke Sakpere, 2023 Emerging Leader of Nigeria who is heading to Chicago.

 Editor’s note: Aderonke Sakpere’s guest post is part of our series, Emerging Leader Voices, which invites TechWomen Emerging Leaders to share their voice, perspective and experiences with the TechWomen community.

-It’s always tempting to believe that as a bright student or leader the class, one’s dreams will come easily.
-In my 12-year journey as an academic and technology researcher, I’ve come to realize that resilience often counts for more than sheer intelligence.
+It’s always tempting to believe that as a bright student or leader, one’s dreams will come easily.
+In my 12-year journey as an academic and technology researcher, I’ve come to realize that resilience often counts far more than sheer intelligence.
 Even gaining selection into TechWomen required enduring five rounds of applications.
 This is my story of how and why I never gave up until I was selected to become a TechWomen Emerging Leader in 2023.

 So, what did I do in the midst of these rejections?